 Additional Requirements for Virginia Teacher Licensure

-Teacher candidates seeking licensure in Virginia must complete training in Child Abuse Recognition and Reporting.
-Teacher candidates who take and pass EDUC 310 or EDUC F11 meet this requirement.
+All individuals seeking initial licensure in Virginia must complete this training.
+W&M teacher candidates who take and pass EDUC 310 or EDUC F11 meet this requirement.
 If a teacher candidate is exempted from EDUC 310 or EDUC F11 for any reason, he or she must contact the OTECE in order to arrange a training module in these competencies.

-Teacher candidates seeking licensure in Virginia must complete a study in dyslexia awareness training on the indicators of dyslexia and the evidence-based interventions and accommodations for dyslexia.
-Teacher candidates who take and pass EDUC 302/CRIN E22 (Elementary) or EDUC 312/CRIN S50 (Secondary) or CRIN X51 (Special Education) meet this requirement.
+Teacher candidates seeking licensure in Virginia must complete study in dyslexia awareness training on the indicators of dyslexia and the evidence-based interventions and accommodations for dyslexia.
+Teacher candidates who take and pass ELEM 312/CRIN E22 (Elementary) or EDUC 312/CRIN S50 (Secondary) or CRIN X51 (Special Education) meet this requirement.
 If a teacher candidate is exempted from the course in their program for any reason, he or she must contact the OTECE in order to arrange a training module in these competencies.

 Teacher candidates seeking initial licensure in Virginia must provide evidence of completion of certification in emergency first aid, cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED).
 Certification must be based on the current national emergency cardiovascular care guidelines for cardiopulmonary resuscitation and the use of an automated external defibrillator, such as programs developed by the American Heart Association, the American Red Cross, and the American Safety and Health Institute.
 CPR training must include “hands on” training.
-Evidence of certification must be presented to the Manager of Clinical Placements and Licensure as part of the Virginia licensure application.
+Evidence of certification must be presented when applying to the VDOE for licensure.